IanFinlayson/exploring-cs/chapter11.md

 y = 300
 ```

-Then when we draw the circle, we\'ll use these variables for the
+Then when we draw the circle, we'll use these variables for the
 position:

 ``` {.python}